 With some luck, listening to customers on social will generate more positive comments than negative ones.
 However, there is always a chance that you will come across someone that is unhappy with your business.
-Rather than trying to sweep these negative issues under the rug, appreciate them for what they are.
+Do not sweep these negative issues under the rug.
+Rather, appreciate them for what they are.

 They are great for building customer relationships on social media.
-Your audiences want you to know what is going wrong with your company, products or services so that you can fix it.
+Your audiences want you to know what is going wrong with your company, products or services.
+They want you to know this so that you can fix it.
 Be sure to respond quickly to the constructive criticism customers have and you could transform even the most unhappy customer into a brand advocate.

 All it takes is one great experience to remind your consumers of what they love about your brand.
 Remember to use the right tools to monitor mentions of your brand even from users who are not directly tagging or @mentioning you.